Open Bible Data Home About News OET Key

 פִּנַּת־גָּ֑ג

-Houses in Solomon’s time had flat roofs that people could walk on and sometimes people would build a shelter on one corner of the roof that was large enough for a person to sleep in.
+Houses in Solomon’s time had flat roofs on which people could walk.
+Sometimes residents would build a shelter on a corner of the roof, providing an additional place in which a person could sleep.
 If it would be helpful to your readers, you could include this information in a note.
 Alternate translation: “the corner of a flat roof”

 Note 2 topic: figures-of-speech / possession